terodox/terodox.tech/content/posts/2019-10-14--using-npm-link-for-package-development/index.md

 /local/git/folder/main-project/node_modules/@meltwater/coerce -> /path/to/global/node/modules/node_modules/@meltwater/coerce -> /local/git/folder/coerce
 ```

-Now that we've created a reference in the main project, testing it locally is a simple as replacing the references in our files from:
+Now that we've created a reference in the main project, testing it locally is as simple as replacing the references in our files from:

 ```javascript
 import coerce from '../coerce';